 You may be reading this because you’re interested to know more about Quakers in Bristol, or you may be a long-standing Quaker about to visit or move here.
 So here’s some basic information.

-Within Bristol Area Meeting, there are seven Local Meetings.
-They vary in size – the smallest usually has 10 or so Friends on a typical Sunday Meeting for Worship, the largest about 60.
+The 7 Local Meetings vary in size – the smallest usually has 10 or so Friends on a typical Sunday Meeting for Worship, the largest about 60.
 Friends may attend the Local Meeting closest to where they live, but others go further afield to a Meeting where they feel most at home.
 All Local Meetings – whatever their size – share the same way of worship.

 Bristol Area Meeting has a Clerk and Assistant Clerk, who are responsible for smooth running of business, such as membership applications, appointments to posts, and financial matters.
 Other Friends will take on the jobs of, for example, Treasurer or Newsletter Editor or advising on Quaker funerals.